Skip to Content

 Family Gifts or Loans for Your Down Payment

-Know this: having a family member cover a portion of the down payment is not as simple as it seems.
+Know this: having a family member cover a portion of the down payment is not as simple your grandmother handing you a stack of cash and calling it good.

-While it would be nice if they could just cut you a check, the lender will require more than their check.
-The lender will also need to verify that this was indeed a gift and that your family member has the financial means to make this gift.
-To do this, your family member will need to provide bank statements as well as a letter confirming the money is a gift and not a loan.
+While it would be nice if they could just cut you a check, the lender is required by the investor for your loan to have the appropriate documentation.
+The lender will need to verify that this was indeed a gift which doesn’t require repayment and that your family member has the financial means to make this gift.
+To do this most loans require you and your family member to sign a gift letter which outlines the amount of the gift, the relationship between the parties and verifies that there it is a gift that doesn’t need to be paid back.
+Additionally many programs require the person gifting the funds to provide bank statements or a cancelled check to prove they had the funds available to gift.

 Low Down Payment Loan Programs